CptCapt/Data-Engineer-Project-STEDI-Human-Balance-Analytics/README.md

 Curated Zone
 </summary>

-> In the Curated Zone I created AWS Glue jobs to make further transformations, to meet the specific needs of a particular analysis.
+In the Curated Zone I created AWS Glue jobs to make further transformations, to meet the specific needs of a particular analysis.
+E.g. the tables were reduced to only show necessary data.

 **Glue job scripts**